2007 Major League Baseball draft: Background

 Ross Detwiler was the first 2007 draftee to play in the major leagues.

 David Price became the first player from the 2007 draft to be the starting pitcher of an All-Star Game in 2010.
-He was also the first pitcher to pitch in the Post-Season and World Series pitching in relief for the 2008 Tampa Bay Rays in the 2008 World Series.
+He was also the first pitcher to pitch in the postseason and World Series pitching in relief for the 2008 Tampa Bay Rays in the 2008 World Series.
 He was also the first player in this draft to win a Cy Young Award (which he won in 2012).

 Jason Heyward became the first position player from the 2007 draft to be a starter of an All-Star Game in 2010.

-Rick Porcello was the first player from the 2007 draft to be named as a starter at the outset of the season from Spring training.
-He initially started the 2009 season in the 5th rotation spot for the Detroit Tigers but by mid-season was promoted to the 3rd starter.
+Rick Porcello was the first player from the 2007 draft to be named as a starter at the outset of the season from spring training.
+He initially started the 2009 season in the fifth rotation spot for the Detroit Tigers but by mid-season was promoted to the third starter.

-Madison Bumgarner was the first 2007 draftee to win the World Series and did so in the World Series with the San Francisco Giants in 2010.
-He also was the first player to win the World Series MVP award (which he won in 2014).
+Madison Bumgarner was the first 2007 draftee to win the World Series, with the San Francisco Giants in 2010.
+He also was the first player to win the World Series MVP award, which he won in 2014.